Advertiser Disclosure

 The above chart shows the cash fare, the cost in Aeroplan points to bid for an upgrade to business class, and the effective redemption value of those points based on the amount that the bid upgrade has saved you compared to the $998 business class cash fare.

 As you can see, it’s possible to unlock a respectable redemption value of up to 1.9 cents per point (cpp) for your Aeroplan points by putting in a cheeky bid at the lowest end of the range and hoping that it clears.
-Of course, you can also get much worse value with a higher bid.
+Of course, you can also get much lower value with a higher bid.

 In any event, it’d be worthwhile to see how many points it costs to book business class to begin with, as you might wind up with significantly better redemption value this way.